ap0l0g3t1c-c0d3r/React/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+To play:
+Copy/Clone the repository.
+Install the dependencies using npm -i npm run dev
+Enjoy Playing

 Currently, two official plugins are available: